 Take weaving as an example:

 In contrast, if your dog has good technique and shoulder strength, they will never be at the end of their available range of motion during weaves.
+They will also enter the weaves with appropriate speed.
 If your dog slips or miscalculates they still have range of motion (and strength) available to keep them safe.

 An experienced agility trainer with a good eye for technique and lines can be invaluable in identifying technical issues.
 A program can then be designed to make changes where required to ensure safe performance.